flooji/IOTA-MAM-experiment/README.md

 As you can see, the start is at zero.
 Every published MAM message the index is increased by one.

 In [tracking.js](https://github.com/flooji/IOTA-MAM-experiment/blob/master/device/tracking.js) the data packages are finally published to the tangle.
 First the mam state object is initialized and then changed to the one in the file.
-Then the data from the serial port is parsed and then published to the tangle with
+Then the data from the serial port is parsed and published to the tangle with
 ```javascript
 await Mam.attach(message.payload, message.address, 3, 9)